 Even though our net income listed at the top of the cash flow statement (and taken from our income statement) was $60,000, we only received $42,500.

 That’s $42,500 we can spend right now, if need be.
 If we only looked at our net income, we might believe we had $60,000 cash on hand.
-In that case, we wouldn’t know truly know what we had to work with—and we’d run the risk of overspending, or misrepresenting our liquidity to loan officers or business partners.
+In that case, we wouldn’t truly know what we had to work with—and we’d run the risk of overspending, budgeting incorrectly, or misrepresenting our liquidity to loan officers or business partners.

 Using a cash flow statement template